-How to Make Smart Home Devices Work Offline
+How I Keep Smart Home Devices Working Offline

 Convert cloud routines to local control, add hubs, and keep lighting and locks running when the internet drops.